brpaz/ulauncher-cloudflare/README.md

 ## Usage

-Before using the plugin, you must configure your Cloudflare account in the plugin settings, by adding your user email and an API Key.
-You can get your API key, on "My Profile" page in CloudFlare.
+Before using the plugin, you must configure your Cloudflare account in the plugin settings, by adding your API Token You can get yours from your CloudFlare account [here](https://dash.cloudflare.com/profile/api-tokens).

+⚠️ **In previous versions of this extension, we used API key and email for user authentication.
+This was changed to a simpler API tokens.
+If you had an older version of this extension installed, please ensure that you have the correct configurations.**

+Next, simply type `cloudflare` on the ulauncher input bar, to access the extension.

 ## Development